skrut/test-task/readme.md

 ## Get Started
 To complete this task you can either:

+- [Register on MailChimp][10], create your API key to use in your application
 - Fork this repository, update the code base and send the URL of your repository to the reviewer(s)
 - Clone this repository into your local environment, update the code base and send a zip of the repository to the reviewer(s)